When recovering from an injury, the last thing you need is to worry about

 to help you get an accurate representation of the damages you will have

-to cover then hold the other party accountable for what they owe.
+to cover and then hold the other party accountable for what they owe.

-What to Do if you were Injured in an Accident?
+What Should I Do If I Was Injured in an Accident?

 It is crucial that you do not jeopardize a settlement by accepting fault